AndyMc3000/lawn-genie-ci-milestone-4/README.md

 #### Client Stories ####
 > - [x] The business owners want to; "Create a specialist e-commerce store which sells products relating to the care and maintenance of Lawns."
+> - [x] The store must provide the business owners with an easy to use interface to enable to addition, editing, and deletion of products and their content.
+This content must include a product name, SKU, category, description, price, a product image, and rating.
+The interface should also allow for the addition of other attributes which may be unique to certain products, for example, a 'power type' attribute for lawnmowers, or a 'size' attribute for boots."
+> - [x] The store must use the Stripe payment processing platform to ensure an elegant and secure payment process for users."
+> - [x] The store design must allow users to navigate easily and intuitively through the product offering, regardless of what device they are using."
+> - [x] "For ease of use, the store must allow users of the site to register and login so that they can store their personal delivery/account information.
+This is to facilitate quick purchaing transactions."
+> - [x] The store design must have an About Us/Contact Us page."
-> - [x] “The store must contain a number of product categories and sub-categories of products which should be easily accessible and identifiable to a user."
-These categories and sub-categories are;
+> - [x] “The store must contain a number of product categories of products which should be easily accessible and identifiable to a user."
+These categories are;
 * Category 1 - Mowers:
    * Robot Mowers
    * Self-propelled